gpuweb/gpuweb/proposals/bindless.md

 The steps for `GPUDevice.createResourceTable(desc)` are:

  - Let `t` be a new WebGPU object (this, GPUResourceTable, desc).
  - let `t.size` be `Math.min(desc.size, this.limits.maxResourceTableSize)`.
-(Note: this is done to avoid the need to create giant content-timeline arrays if `size` is huge but fails validation on the device timeline)
+(Note: this is done to avoid the need to create giant content-timeline arrays if `size` is huge but fails validation on the device timeline) TODO: [#5465](https://github.com/gpuweb/gpuweb/issues/5465) decide if these are the client-side semantics that we want.
  - On the device timeline:

     - If any of the following is not satified, invalidate `t`: